lcqi/ECEGY6953MiniProject/README.md

 The final model is in the final.ipynb.

-Several results in depositary /results.
+Several other results in /results.